Biyu of Baekje

-Biyu of Baekje (died 455, r.
+Biyu (died 455, r.
 427–455) was the twentieth king of Baekje, one of the Three Kingdoms of Korea.

-According to the Samguk Sagi he was Guisin's son, while other sources name Biyu as the illegitimate son of the 18th king Jeonji.
+According to the Samguk sagi he was Guisin's son, while other sources name Biyu as the illegitimate son of the 18th king Jeonji.
 It is not known which sources are right.
 (Since Guisin died young, it is likely that the stories about Biyu being Jeonji's son may be possible.)

-The traditional dates of Biyu's rule are based on the Samguk Sagi.
+The traditional dates of Biyu's rule are based on the Samguk sagi.
 On the basis of more contemporaneous Chinese records, Best (1979) has suggested that the years 428 or 429–455 are more plausible.